katamaran-project/katamaran/case_study/deprecated/RiscvPmpUnboundedInts/README.md

 ## Source

 This machine is based on a minimal model of the official RISC-V Sail model.
+The corresponding model can be found at [https://gitlab.soft.vub.ac.be/shuygheb/sail-minimal-riscv](sail-minimal-riscv).

 The machine that this case study represents is based on the official RISC-V code, more specifically, (parts of) the following files:
 - [https://github.com/rems-project/sail-riscv/blob/master/model/riscv_insts_base.sail](Base Instructions)
 - [https://github.com/rems-project/sail-riscv/blob/master/model/riscv_pmp_regs.sail](PMP Configuration)
 - [https://github.com/rems-project/sail-riscv/blob/master/model/riscv_pmp_control.sail](PMP)

+## Machine Invariant
+TODO